Trying to run your bar or restaurant’s Facebook page?

 The world of social media can be a terrifying place for anyone, especially a restaurant or bar owner.
 What used to take years of gaining editorial reputation, a fancy camera, and fair warning before popping in for a meal, is now, well, pretty much the general population.
 Got an iPhone and an Instagram account?
 You’re a food photographer.
 A reputable Yelp account (bonus for Elite status)?
 You’re a restaurant critic.
 Even people who simply enjoy the experience of eating out are deemed “foodies.”

-All in all, there are now many more opportunities for customers to broadcast a negative experience and taint your reputation via the internet.
+It’s now possible for customers to broadcast a negative experience and taint your reputation with a single viral Facebook post.

 But there is a light at the end of this dark tunnel—this digital evolution also allows for many more people to spread the positive word about your establishment, and you yourself hold a unique power to control your own branding online, creating your own voice and image, and owning the social media world we live in.

 It’s a scary online world out there, but let’s navigate it together.
 Here are five steps to running a successful social media campaign for a bar or restaurant.

 Nothing helps build a solid reputation like getting that hot and new status.
 “Have you been yet?
 I went opening weekend!
 I can’t believe you haven’t tried it yet….you have to order the octopus appetizer.”
 People love to buzz about what’s new and exciting.

 But how can you ensure that you’re not mistaken for the restaurant down the block that’s been around for years?

 Anticipation is key.
 Start creating buzz from the beginning.
 Secure your social media accounts as soon as you have a name.
 Share construction and opening updates.
 Contact local media outlets early, offering little tidbits about your new concept.
 Local publications love to have the inside scoop on what’s what around town, and this will have people talking before your doors even open.